First Look: How Do Women Fare in the 2030 Agenda?

 Now that the 2030 Agenda has been agreed to by member states, it must be officially adopted at the upcoming United Nations Summit in New York from September 25-27.
 After it is adopted, a process to develop indicators for each of the targets will continue until spring 2016.
 Because the agenda is aspirational and more comprehensive than anything we have ever done, advocacy is needed to ensure that robust data is prioritized and collected to measure SRH and RR.

 The vision and goals in the 2030 Agenda have the ability to be transformative.
 However, a document that includes an ambitious vision but sits on a shelf won’t eradicate poverty or create more peaceful societies.
 Governments need to double-down on their efforts to meet the goals and targets to which they have agreed.
-They need to work in partnership with civil society, especially women and girls, to develop policies that fulfil human rights—including the sexual and reproductive rights of the people living in their countries.
+They need to work in partnership with civil society, especially women and girls, to develop policies that fulfill human rights—including the sexual and reproductive rights of the people living in their countries.
 Innovative financing mechanisms and programs must be put in place to ensure the most vulnerable and under-served are being reached.
 The goals and targets are universally applicable and all governments must be held accountable for achieving them.